xesscorp/XuLA/FPGA/200/README.rst

     rand_test/:
         This design uses the hostio module to gather samples from the random-number generator module.

+    SdcardTest/:
+        This design tests the SD card controller module by having a PC write and read data blocks through the USB link.

     sdram_test/:
         This design is a simple tester for the SDRAM that reports success or failure through the prototyping header rather than sending the status through the JTAG